ghc-proposals/ghc-proposals/proposals/0000-type-vs-constraint.rst

    using the existing ``(?x :: Int#)`` syntax.
 This allows programs to abstract over implicit parameters without suffering inefficiencies due to boxing.

-2. This proposal allows a fix to several type-checker bugs that is otherwise elusive.
+2. This proposal allows a fix to several type-checker bugs that are otherwise elusive.
    With this proposal, we can eliminate this entire class of bugs, that we otherwise believe will continue to haunt GHC.
 Currently in GHC, `Type` and `Constraint` are *distinct* in the typechecker, but *identical* in Core.
 That leads to massive duplication;